-In the US FDA premarket notification or 510k approval, predicate device is a term that is frequently used.
-A medical device legally marketed in the US and can be used as a point of comparison to prove the performance and safety of the medical device that is seeking marketing clearance from FDA is known as a predicate device.
-This product details of predicate device, if proven to be substantially equivalent, can be used to demonstrate the effectiveness and safety of the medical device seeking clearance.
+In the US FDA premarket notification or 510k approval, predicate medical device is a term that is frequently used.
+A medical device legally marketed in the US and can be used as a point of comparison to prove the performance and safety of the medical device that is seeking marketing clearance from the FDA is known as a predicate medical device.
+This product details of a predicate device, if proven to be substantially equivalent, can be used to demonstrate the effectiveness and safety of the medical device seeking clearance.

 The use of split predicates is not encouraged by FDA.
-The reviewer must be able to verify the substantial equivalence to one predicate device.
+The reviewer must be able to verify the substantial equivalence to one predicate medical device.
 Multiple predicate devices can be used as long as they have the same intended use as the device seeking 510k clearance.

 3 thoughts on “Predicate Medical Device”

 A predicate device is a legally U.S marketed medical device that is most similar to the device under review in terms of indications of use and technological characteristics.
 The predicate device serves as a point of comparison to demonstrate safety and effectiveness of the new medical device seeking approval through FDA’s 510(k) Premarket clearance pathway.

 Reference devices are other legally marketed devices that may be used to support scientific methodology and/or provide technical information to help address the safety and effectiveness of a new technological characteristic.
 They may be useful in comparing technologies used within devices, instead of the devices as a whole.
 If a selected reference device is used in an anatomical location or for a physiological purpose that is considerably different than that of the new device, its utility as a reference device may be limited.